At the Edge of Criticality: Markov Chains with Asymptotically Zero Drift: Tail analysis for positive recurrent Markov chains with drift going to zero slower than

-Comparing this expression with \eqref{ex:10}, we see that the main term is the same but all correction terms have different coefficients.
-Since the correcrtion terms play a role in the case $\beta\le1/2$ ($d_\beta\ge2$), we conclude that the densities are asymptotically equivalent for $\beta<1/2$ only.
-We also see that if $\beta\le1/2$ then it is not sufficient to know the asymptotic behaviour of the first and second moments.
+Comparing this expression to \eqref{ex:10}, we see that the main term is the same but all correction terms have different coefficients.
+Since the correction terms play a r\^ole in the case $\alpha\le1/2$ ($d_\alpha\ge2$), we conclude that the densities are asymptotically equivalent for $\alpha>1/2$ only.
+We also see that if $\alpha\le1/2$ then it is not sufficient to know the asymptotic behaviour of the first and second moments only to conclude the precise asymptotic behaviour of the tail of $\pi$; we will see later on that higher moments also play a r\^ole if $\alpha\le 1/2$.